Chevrolet Malibu: Eighth generation (2013)

-The eighth generation Malibu was available in the trim levels LS 1LS (not available for fleet-ordered models), the LT 1LT (this is the base model for fleet-ordered models), the LT 2LT, the ECO 1SB, the ECO 2SA, and the LTZ 1LZ.
-Both ECO models officially went on sale in the spring of 2012, with the gas-only models following in late summer 2012.
-The Turbo models followed in early 2013.
+The eighth-generation Malibu was available in the following trim levels: LS (1LS; retail only), LT (1LT and 2LT), ECO (1SA and 2SA), and LTZ (1LZ).
+Both ECO models officially went on sale in the spring of 2012, with the gasoline-only models following in late summer 2012.
+The Turbo models, available in LT (3LT) and LTZ (2LZ) trims and featuring specially-tuned suspension and steering along with larger brakes, followed in early 2013.

-All models, aside from the LS 1LS, were equipped with a large touch-screen display using Chevrolet's MyLink and offering Pandora Internet Radio playback capabilities via a USB cable and an iPhone 4, 4S, or 5.
+All models, aside from the LS, were equipped with a large touch-screen display using Chevrolet's MyLink and offering Pandora Internet Radio playback capabilities via a USB cable and an iPhone 4, 4S, or 5.
 SiriusXM Travel Link was also included on all navigation-equipped Malibu models.

 Markets

-The eighth generation Malibu was sold in "nearly 100 countries on six continents".
-In the United States, it is manufactured in two plants, Fairfax, KS and Detroit-Hamtramck.
-In Australia and New Zealand, the South Korean-made Malibu replaced the Holden Epica, and made its debut in 2013 as the Holden Malibu.
+The eighth-generation Malibu was sold in "nearly 100 countries on six continents".
+In the United States, it is manufactured in two plants, Fairfax and Detroit/Hamtramck.
+In Australia and New Zealand, the South Korean–made Malibu replaced the Holden Epica, and made its debut in 2013 as the Holden Malibu.
 It was positioned between the Holden Cruze and Holden Commodore.
-In South Korea, the Malibu replaces the Daewoo Tosca, as GM has phased-out the Daewoo brand in favor of Chevrolet.
+In South Korea, the Malibu replaces the Daewoo Tosca, as GM has phased out the Daewoo brand in favor of Chevrolet.
 Korea was the first market to get the Malibu, in late 2011, followed by China later in 2011 and North America beginning in early 2012.
 The Malibu made its Middle Eastern debut in 2012 replacing the Holden VE Commodore based Lumina.
 In Europe, the Malibu replaced the Chevrolet Epica.
 The facelifted Malibu was never sold in Europe.
-In the Philippines, the Malibu was introduced in late 2013 for the 2014 model year, where it replaced the Chevrolet Lumina, marking Chevrolet's return to the executive sedan segment since the Lumina was discontinued in the mid 2000s.
+In the Philippines, the Malibu was introduced in late 2013 for the 2014 model year, where it replaced the Chevrolet Lumina, marking Chevrolet's return to the executive sedan segment since the Lumina was discontinued in the mid-2000s.
 The car was sold there until 2017, and was assembled in South Korea.

-In North America, the eighth generation Malibu continued to be sold in 2016 as the Malibu Limited as the next generation went on sale.
-It was mostly identical to the 2015 model, but only featured the 2013 I4 engine variant (LCV instead of LKW) with auto stop-start.
+In North America, the eighth-generation Malibu continued to be sold in 2016 as the Malibu Limited as the next generation went on sale.
+It was mostly identical to the 2015 model, but only featured the 2013 I4 engine variant (LCV instead of LKW) without auto stop-start.
+Trim levels included LS, LT, and LTZ.

-In China, the eighth generation Malibu remained in production alongside the ninth generation Malibu until 2019.
+In China, the eighth-generation Malibu remained in production alongside the ninth-generation Malibu until 2019.
 It received a facelift in 2016.
 A 1.5-liter turbo engine was added for the 2017 model year.